cgrymala/post-content-shortcodes/readme.txt

 * Fixed bug in orderby parameter of post-list shortcode
 * Reduced transient timeout from 24 hours to 1 hour
 * Added widgets to plugin (one to display a list of posts and one to display a single post)
+* Added ability to display excerpt instead of content in post-content shortcode
+* Added ability to limit length of content/excerpt shown in post-content shortcode
+* Added ability to display featured image with post-content

 = 0.2 =